MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/utils-test.md

 # Power BI visuals test utils

 This article helps you install, import, and use the Power BI visuals test utils.
-These test utilities can be used for unit testing and includes mocks and methods for data views, selections, color schemas testing, and etc.
+These test utilities can be used for unit testing and includes mocks and methods for data views, selections, color schemas, etc.

-For more information and samples on writing unit tests for webpack-based Power BI Custom Visuals and to explain unit testing with `karma` and `jasmine`, see [Tutorial: Add unit tests for Power BI visual projects](./unit-tests-introduction.md).
+For examples on writing unit tests for webpack-based Power BI Custom Visuals and how to unit test with `karma` and `jasmine`, see [Tutorial: Add unit tests for Power BI visual projects](./unit-tests-introduction.md).

 ## Requirements